Department of Nursing

 Financial Support.
 Scholarships for nursing majors offer important support when students have financial need.
 Scholarships are offered through HBU and the School of Nursing and Allied Health.
 Students also can explore other scholarship opportunities from outside groups and associations.
 Learn more about your scholarship opportunities.

 Department of Nursing faculty are Registered Nurses who hold a master’s degree or a doctorate.
-They are members of the National League for Nursing (NLN) and the American Association of Colleges of Nursing (AACN).
+They are members of the various professional nursing organizations.
 Faculty volunteer their time, talents and treasure to many education, community and advocacy efforts to improve the quality and safety of patient care locally, nationally and globally.

 For More Information